 Website

-The National Museum of Unification, located in the Babylon Building, was originally built for military purposes between 1851 and 1853 and transformed into a museum in 1887.
-The museum features a prehistory section, a Dacian-Roman and feudal sections, and sections for the great battles with the Turks, the Revolution of 1848, the Unification of the Principalities in 1859, World War I, the Union of Transylvania with Romania.
+National Museum of Unification, founded in 1887, is housed in Babilon Building a structure originally built, in 1851, for military purposes.
+The museum features a pre-history section, a Dacian-Roman and feudal sections, and sections dedicated to the fights against the Ottoman Empire, the 1848 Revolution, the Unification of the Principalities of Walachia and Moldavia in 1859, World War I, the Union of Transylvania with Romania.

 Access: car, bus, train